 What skills are needed to apply for the MDP?

-We look for candidates who demonstrate the ability to think creatively, have strong analytical and numbers skills, are able to think strategically about the business, and work well in a fast paced and demanding environment.
+We look for candidates who demonstrate the ability to think creatively, have strong analytical skills, are able to think strategically about the business, and work well in a fast paced and demanding environment.
 To be successful you must also enjoy working with product, have the ability to build rapport quickly and establish effective working relationships with others to get the job done.
 You must like the idea of running a business, because while this is about trends and product, most importantly, it’s about driving sales and profit and managing expenses.

 Is retail sales experience required?

 Prior retail experience is not essential, but what is critical to success are those skills mentioned above.

 Does TJX sponsor international candidates for the MDP?

 For U.S. full-time positions, applicants must be authorized to work in the United States on a full-time permanent basis.
 International candidates may also contact TJX Canada at (905) 405-8000 or TJX Europe at email@example.com to inquire about local merchandising and buyer development programs.